tudows/PLIM/README.md

 * Change the symbol of the current position in the map.
 * Optimize the position page, the page will only load once.
 * Optimize the back navigate.
+* Change the refresh icon.
+* Fix the bug 'Cannot display the navigate line between powerline and current position'.
+* Adjust the interval of the real-time GPS.

 License